ExitValue.ai

 Customer concentrationis the single biggest swing factor in this sector.
 A company with one E&P customer producing 60%+ of revenue is essentially uninvestable for institutional capital — you might still find a strategic, but at a 30-40% discount to a diversified comp.

 Fleet age and recapitalization needs matter enormously.
-A frac fleet, workover rig fleet, or pump fleet with 60%+ remaining useful life is worth roughly 1x EBITDA more than the same operating business with a fleet that needs $20M of capex in the next 18 months.
+A frac fleet, workover rig fleet, or pump fleet with 60%+ remaining useful life is worth roughly an earnings multiple more than the same operating business with a fleet that needs $20M of capex in the next 18 months.

 Contract structureis rare in this sector but worth a premium when it exists.
 Take-or-pay contracts on water disposal, dedicated rig agreements, fixed-fee chemical supply — these all support 1-2x higher multiples than spot-pricing equivalents.